digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

   :start-after: -- TEST_ADD_PERIOD_NEGATIVE_OFFSET_BEGIN
   :end-before: -- TEST_ADD_PERIOD_NEGATIVE_OFFSET_END

-Sometimes, it is important to find the start date of the next period according to a specific market convention, as described in the :ref:`RollConventionEnum <type-daml-finance-interface-types-date-rollconvention-rollconventionenum-73360>`.
+You might need to find the start date of the next period according to a specific market convention, as described in the :ref:`RollConventionEnum <type-daml-finance-interface-types-date-rollconvention-rollconventionenum-73360>` reference.
-The *Roll convention* specifies which date to use in the next period.
+The *Roll convention* specifies when the date is rolled.

 For example, you can define an end-of-month roll: